rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/1-sealed-secrets.md

 # Sealed Secrets
 We say GitOps, we say _"if it's not in Git, it's NOT REAL"_ but how are we going to store our sensitive data like credentials in Git repositories, where many people can access?!
-Sure, Kubernetes provides a way to manage secrets, but the problem is that it stores the sensitive information as a base64 string - any anyone can decode the base64 string!
+Sure, Kubernetes provides a way to manage secrets, but the problem is that it stores the sensitive information as a base64 string - anyone can decode the base64 string!
 Therefore, we cannot store `Secret` manifest files openly.
 We use an open-source tool called Sealed Secrets to address this problem.

 Sealed Secrets allows us to _seal_ Kubernetes secrets by using a utility called `kubeseal`.
 The `SealedSecrets` are Kubernetes resources that contain encrypted `Secret` object that only the controller can decrypt.
 Therefore, a `SealedSecret` is safe to store even in a public repository.
 ### Sealed Secrets in action

-1. The observant amoung you will have noticed that in the previous exercise we created a secret for git and added it to the cluster WITHOUT putting it in git....
-Lets start by fixing this and sealing our Git credentials so they can be safely checked in to the code.
-First we'll create the secret in a tmp directory. replace `<YOUR_GITLAB_USER>` and `<YOUR_GITLAB_PASSWORD>` accordingly if not already set in your enviroment:
+1. The observant among you will have noticed that in the previous exercise we created a secret for git and added it to the cluster WITHOUT putting it in git...😳 Lets start by fixing this and sealing our Git credentials so they can be safely checked in to the code.
+First, we'll create the secret in a tmp directory.
+Replace `<YOUR_GITLAB_USER>` and `<YOUR_GITLAB_PASSWORD>` accordingly if not already set in your enviroment:

 ```bash
 export GITLAB_USER=<YOUR_GITLAB_USER>